Skip to content

 wrapper:

-The wrapper pulls the correct conda environment and shell command automatically.
-Using wrappers substantially reduces the boilerplate you maintain.
+Pin a recent wrapper tag from the wrappers repository (the v5.x series at time of writing) rather than an older one.
+The wrapper pulls the correct conda environment and shell command automatically, which substantially reduces the boilerplate you maintain.

 script: directive — run an R or Python script as the rule action, with the snakemake object automatically injected: